TarunDamarasingiTMT/onlineshoppingmart/ReadMe.md

    Upon successful addition, the itemId, quantity, and userId will be stored in the Cart table.

 2. Removing Items from Cart
-   Input: userId, itemId, quantity
+   Input: userId, itemId, quantity.
    Validations:
    If the entered userId / itemId is invalid or not available, the output will be null.
    Functionality:
    After entering the itemId, quantity, and userId, the specified items will be removed from the Cart table.

 3. Viewing the Cart
-   Input: userId
+   Input: userId.
    Functionality:
    If a valid userId is entered, the system will display the cart contents for that user in the following format: itemId | name | quantity | price | subtotal